Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Related Work

-\paragraph{Hierarchical Forecasting}Forecasting hierarchical time series is a widely studied problem~\cite{hyndman2018forecasting, hyndman2011optimal}.
-The standard approach consists in obtaining~(possibly independent) forecasts for a subset of time series in the hierarchy in the first stage and then, in a separate step, reconciling and combining them to obtain~(possibly coherent) predictions for the full hierarchy~\cite{hyndman2011optimal, taieb2019regularized, wickramasuriya2019optimal}.
+\paragraph{Hierarchical forecasting} Hierarchical forecasting is a widely studied problem in time series analysis~\cite{hyndman2018forecasting, hyndman2011optimal}.
+The standard approach consists of obtaining~(possibly independent) forecasts for a subset of time series in the hierarchy in the first stage and then, in a separate step, reconciling and combining them to obtain~(possibly coherent) predictions for the full hierarchy~\cite{hyndman2011optimal, taieb2019regularized, wickramasuriya2019optimal}.
 In particular, MinT~\cite{wickramasuriya2019optimal} allows for obtaining optimal reconciled forecasts given a set of unbiased $H$-step-ahead predictions and the covariance matrix of the associated residuals.
 Analogous reconciliation methods have also been developed for probabilistic forecasts~\cite{wickramasuriya2023probabilistic, taieb2017coherent, corani2021probabilistic}.
-End-to-end methods have been instead proposed in the context of deep learning for time series forecasting~\cite{benidis2022deep} by exploiting the hierarchical structure either as an hard~\cite{rangapuram2021end, zhou2023sloth} or soft constraint~\cite{paria2021hierarchically, han2021simultaneously}.
+End-to-end methods have been instead proposed in the context of deep learning for time series forecasting~\cite{benidis2022deep} by exploiting the hierarchical structure either as a hard~\cite{rangapuram2021end, zhou2023sloth, das2023dirichlet} or soft constraint~\cite{paria2021hierarchically, han2021simultaneously}.
 Notably, \citet{rangapuram2021end} incorporate the reconciliation step within the neural architecture as a differentiable convex optimization layer~\cite{agrawal2019differentiable} and obtain probabilistic forecasts by Monte Carlo sampling.
 None of these methods consider relational dependencies among and within the levels of the hierarchical structure.